tech-guru42/cardano/README.md

-You can connect to either a cardano-node running locally on the host or a container running either `inputoutput/cardano-node` or `blinklabs-io/cardano-node` by mapping in the correct paths and setting the environment variables or configuration options to match.
+You can connect to either a cardano-node running locally on the host or a container running either `inputoutput/cardano-node` or `ghcr.io/blinklabs-io/cardano-node` by mapping in the correct paths and setting the environment variables or configuration options to match.

-#### Together with blinklabs-io/cardano-node in Docker
+#### Together with ghcr.io/blinklabs-io/cardano-node in Docker

 Use Docker to run both cardano-node and cardano-node-api with Docker volumes for blockchain storage and node-ipc.

 ```
-# Start node
+# Start mainnet node
 docker run --detach \
   --name cardano-node \
   -v node-data:/opt/cardano/data \